OpenJohnMacGregor/ElisaPages/docs/PseudoDIA.md

 For this e-mail, I've extracted the communities layer from the diagramme and refined the concept of user-developers.
 It's conceivable that we could identify or organize a safety community that manages the safety-related issues and Linux features.
 There are other user-developer communities as well:
 - The Android community (take a look at what Google has done for the Kernel),
-- The security community (take a look at [Google again, DARPA?
+- The security community (take a look at what [Google again, DARPA?
 (SELinux), seccomp or grsecuity] have done),
 - The container community(Docker, lxc/lxd, etc.).

 Each of these communities contribute subsystem architectures / designs to the Kernel.
 The user-developer / developer split seems to make sense.
 That being said, getting intermediate work products, like design documentation for integration testing might be incredibly difficult.